alliecatowo/zmk-sofle/docs/docs/README.md

-# ZMK Eyelash Sofle Documentation
+# ZMK AllieCat Sofle Documentation

-Welcome to the documentation for the ZMK Eyelash Sofle keyboard firmware.
+Welcome to the documentation for the ZMK AllieCat Sofle keyboard firmware.

 ## 📚 Documentation Index